How Ageing Effects The Body:

 Other things to avoid are the toxins in your food, water, soil and environment, unnecessary stress, caffeine, drugs, alcohol and sugar.
 Encourage healthy decisions, conscientiousness, positive peer groups, a clean environment, exercise, maintaining a healthy weight, 8 hours of sleep, stress management and gratitude.

-If you’re in North Leeds, Harrogate, Ripon, Otley, Knaresborough or anywhere else in the Harrogate area and would like to find out more about my approach to fitness and helping you combat the effects of age on your body, please get in touch.
+If you’re in the Harrogate area or anywhere else and would like to find out more about my approach to fitness and health, please get in touch.